 2023 2022

 Parent Company- Compal Electronics \$ 144,765 439,192

-Other related parties - 2,032
+Other related parties 2,032

 \$ 144,765 441,224

-The terms and pricing of purchase transactions with related parties were not significantly different from those offered by other vendors; the payment terms were 90~120 days.
+The terms and pricing of purchase transactions with related parties, with payment terms ranging from 90~120 days, were not significantly different from those offered by other vendors.

-The Company sold raw materials to its related parties for processing purposes.
-The related sales income and costs have been eliminated in the financial statements and are not treated as sales of raw materials and incoming finished goods.
+The Group sold raw materials to its related parties for processing purposes, wherein the related sales income and costs have been eliminated in the financial statements and were not treated as sales of raw materials and incoming finished goods.